barch0206/barch0206/README.md

 ## Hello!
 I'm Sankalp :)
 I'm a backend-focused software developer who loves building clean, purposeful products — especially those that mix creativity with strong backend design.
-You will find some of my project here.
+You will find some of my pesonal projects here.

 ## Reach me at
 Email: sankalph1234@gmail.com <br/>